willashley23/SoundBox/README.md

 ### To Run:

-Clone the repo, cd into the root directory, and run `npm build`
+Clone the repo, cd into the root directory, and run `npm install`

 then